One hour from Luxembourg

 Open Air Museum, Konz

 Find out about traditional everyday rural life at the Roscheider Hof museum just 45km and 45 minutes' drive from Luxembourg City.
 The village includes a classroom from 1912, traditional grocer, barber and village pub.
 Exhibitions will take you on a journey from corn to bread and through the history of wine making in the region.
-It's open daily but closes from 21 December to 31 Janaury.
+Normally it is open daily in the winter season, but is currently closed for refurbishment until March 2023.

 Meet the Romans, Borg